n. pl. coun·tries

 2. Of or relating to country music.

-In Vietnam during the period of US military operations there: "He'd been in country a month longer than the other four" (Nelson DeMille).
+In a given country where military operations or other coordinated activities are ongoing: “He'd been in country a month longer than the other four” (Nelson DeMille).

 [Middle English countre, from Old French contree, from Vulgar Latin *(terra) contrāta, (land) opposite, before, from Latin contrā, opposite; see kom in the Appendix of Indo-European roots.]